 Take Your Medicines Religiously

 Your doctor will prescribe medicine to help you deal with asthma attacks.
 You must take these meds regularly and at the assigned time of the day.
 Never skip overdose or underdose.
 Take them exactly as prescribed by your doctor to achieve the desired results.

 Have an Emergency Plan

-Keeping the house clean, free of dust and molds will also help asthma sufferers recuperate from their condition.
-Regularly change pillowcases, blankets, bed covers, and vacuum clean your surroundings, stuffed toys, etc. Always make sure that the trigger factors are kept clean to avoid asthma attacks.
+Keeping the house clean, and free of dust and mold will also help asthma sufferers recuperate from their condition.
+Regularly change pillowcases, blankets, and bed covers, and vacuum clean your surroundings, stuffed toys, etc. Always make sure that the trigger factors are kept clean to avoid asthma attacks.